gwu-libraries/DigOp/README.md

                     }
                 }

+8. Fill in the values for the following fields in local_settings.py:

+        INV_API_KEY = ""
+        INV_USER = ""
+        INV_URL = ""

-8. Edit wsgi file
+9. Edit wsgi file

         cp DigOp/wsgi.py.template DigOp/wsgi.py
         vim DigOp/wsgi.py

-9. Update the Path to the Templates folder in the following variable in settings.py
+10. Update the Path to the Templates folder in the following variable in settings.py

         TEMPLATE_DIRS = (
                 # Put strings here, like "/home/html/django_templates" or "C:/www/django/templates".